 Sauerkraut – which translates to ‘sour cabbage’ in German – can be defined as fermented cabbage mixed with different herbs and spices that are common as a side dish or as a condiment.
 Fermentation is an age-old form of preserving food.
 Fermentation was an extremely viable option before the time of refrigeration as it not only kept food both edible and fresh throughout long voyages but also provided food during food shortages during the winter.

 Aside from being low in calories, sauerkraut is extremely nutrient-rich.
-It’s high in protein and dietary fiber and it also contains vitamin A, vitamin C, vitamin K, and various B vitamins such as vitamin B6 and folate as well as iron, manganese, copper, sodium, potassium, magnesium, and calcium.
+It’s high in protein and dietary fiber, and it also contains vitamins A, C, and K, as well as various B vitamins such as vitamin B6 and folate as well as iron, manganese, copper, sodium, potassium, magnesium, and calcium.
 During the fermentation process, healthy bacteria (commonly known as probiotics) are produced and this is what provides sauerkraut with its many health benefits – along with its rich nutrient content.

 Boosts digestive health

 Sauerkraut is made from cabbage which has an extremely high fibre content.
 With regards to digestive health, fibre is the most important nutrient.
 It encourages regular bowel movement as well as helping to prevent constipation.
 Moreover, probiotics from sauerkraut also benefit digestive health.
 They not only feed the good bacteria in the gut, but they also protect the gut from developing ulcers or infections by getting rid of pathogens that may reside inside the digestive tract.

 Fights against inflammation